moctrash/parcel2-react-refresh/README.md

 If it works, the components will reload without blowing away the state changes from step #3.
 If it doesn't work, the whole page will refresh.

 ### Working config:
- If the files containing the components are named with the `.js` extension, and there is no `.tsconfig.json` file present, it works.
+ If the files containing the components are named with the `.js` extension, it works.
 (Sweet!).
 This configuration is in the `master` branch.

 ### Broken configs:
-It doesn't appear to work in any of the following circumstances.
-In these cases, changes to the `ChildComponent` will cause a full page refresh (blowing away state)
+It doesn't appear to work if...
- - If the files containing the components have a `.jsx` extension (see `broken-jsx` branch)
+ - ...the files containing the components have a `.jsx` extension (see `broken-jsx` branch).
- - If a `tsconfig.json` file is present, including cases where:
-   - the files are still `.js` (see `broken-js` branch).
-   - the files are actually typescript (`.ts` or `.tsx`) (see `broken-ts` branch).
+ - ...the project is configured for typescript and the files containing the components must have a `.tsx` extension (see `broken-tsx` branch).